 Why Is IKEA Valuable?

 IKEA has made itself one of the most valuable furniture companies in the entire industry due to its dedication to innovation and design.

-Through consistent research and development, IKEA can lower the cost of products by an average of two to three percent each year, making them a very attractive option for anyone searching for new furniture.
+Through consistent research and development, IKEA can lower the cost of products by an average of two to three percent each year, making it a very attractive option for anyone searching for new furniture.

-In addition to this, IKEA has made themselves valuable through the use of their website.
+In addition to this, IKEA has made itself valuable through the use of its online sales website.